nkdAgility/NKDAgility.com/site/content/resources/videos/youtube/IU_1dJw7xk4/index.md

 ---
 title: How long does it take to transition from project management to Kanban?
+description: Transform your project management approach!
+Discover how to seamlessly transition to Kanban, optimise workflows, and embrace agile methodologies.
 date: 2024-06-28
 videoId: IU_1dJw7xk4
 url: /resources/videos/:slug